 Walk up Pen y Fan, the highest peak in South Wales at a whopping 886 metres / 2,970 feet above sea level.
 Home to where the military train as part of their selection process of the UK’s Special Forces personnel, the mountain has become a popular attraction for walkers looking to reach the summit and have their photos taken as walking champions.
 The views from the summit in their own rights are inspirational and breathtaking.

 Alternatively, for a more adrenaline packed outdoor adventure, try canyoning.
 Work together as a team taking on this water and rock challenge in the beautiful rivers and waterfalls of the Brecon Beacons National Park.
 Like water rafting without a raft, descend the stunning steep gorge, swim down rapids, pass through fast flowing waves and walk behind some breathtaking waterfalls whilst having fun jumping off them.
-Enjoy a well-earned Welsh lunch at the national park with a bespoke Welsh picnic made by the chef at the Vale Resort.
+Enjoy a well-earned Welsh lunch at the national park with a locally sourced Welsh picnic made by the chef at the Vale Resort.

 Call of the Wild also offer bespoke team building packages and work with the industry to deliver onsite activities and accredited programmes.